The Surprising Effectiveness of Negative Reinforcement in LLM Reasoning: Understanding the Effectiveness of Negative Sample Reinforcement

 In contrast, \NRL works by penalizing the logits of tokens in incorrect responses and softly redistributing probability mass to other candidate tokens.
 Importantly, \NRL increases other tokens' logits in proportion to their current likelihoods.
 This objective has several desirable properties:

-These analyses highlight an important strength of \NRL: it preserves the model’s prior knowledge over plausible tokens and stops updating once errors are corrected, effectively locking in successful experiences.
-This is a unique advantage of \NRL, as we demonstrate in Appendix \ref{appendix:gradient} via gradient analysis that simply applying an entropy bonus in the policy loss, despite promoting diversity, cannot preserve model's prior.
+These analyses highlight an important strength of \NRL: it preserves the model's prior knowledge over plausible tokens and stops updating once errors are corrected, effectively locking in successful experiences.
+This is a unique advantage of \NRL, as we demonstrate in Appendix \ref{appendix:comparison_with_entropy_and_ul} via gradient analysis that simply applying an entropy bonus in the policy loss, despite promoting diversity, cannot preserve model's prior.
+We also include a comparison with the widely used unlikelihood training objective, a previous approach designed to suppress undesirable or incorrect generations~\citep{welleck2019neural, li2020don}.